nordstream3/FOC/production/ordering_guide.md

 <img src="https://github.com/nordstream3/FOC/assets/129880401/7c25abb4-0ae6-4803-8c9b-492c2c4c33d7" width="400" style="float:left;"> | 3 Op Amps | Rotate all three 180 deg. so legs match pads
 <img src="https://github.com/nordstream3/FOC/assets/129880401/b6f96403-d176-4810-99dc-00fd9c5190ee" width="200" style="float:left;"> | IMU | Rotate 90 deg. right

+## Overview of fixed smd layout

+When the alignment issues are solved, the rendered smd layout should look like this:

 ![image](https://github.com/nordstream3/FOC/assets/129880401/b0895cf7-5900-4ef2-83c9-59fa5d4e2a93)

+## Finalizing

+Finally, you will be presented with an overview of price and build time.

 ![image](https://github.com/nordstream3/FOC/assets/129880401/aedc2241-3bd2-4054-baec-9be55176529a)

+Click on "Save to cart".

+Your order is now added to your Shopping Cart, and you should **proceed to payment**.